gingerhome/gingee/docs/ai-context/ai-context.md

 ---

-# GStore - Hosting a GingerJS App Store
+# GStore - Hosting a Gingee App Store

-# GStore - Hosting a GingerJS App Store
+# GStore - Hosting a Gingee App Store

-The GingerJS ecosystem is designed to be decentralized.
+The Gingee ecosystem is designed to be decentralized.
 There is no single, official "App Store."
 Instead, anyone can create and host their own store.
 A "gstore" is simply a publicly accessible URL that serves a manifest file (`gstore.json`) and the application packages (`.gin` files) it references.

 This guide will walk you through the process of creating and hosting your own app store, either for public distribution or for private use within your organization.